-- a.
+- 1. General: - a.
 Mast arm length and vertical pole height as specified in the contract documents. - b.
 Ensure the mast arms, poles, and supporting bases are galvanized inside and out according to ASTM A 123. - c.
 Continuous tapered, round, steel poles of the transformer base type.
 Fabricated from low carbon (maximum carbon 0.30%) steel of U.S. standard gauge. - d.
-When a transformer base is not specified, provide a 6 inch by 16 inch handhole in the pole shaft for cable access.
+When a transformer base is not specified, provide a 6 inch (150 mm) by 16 inch (400 mm) handhole in the pole shaft for cable access.
 Provide a cover for the handhole.
 Secure the cover to the base with simple tools.
 Hardware to be corrosion resistant. - e.
-Ensure minimum yield strength of 48,000 psi after manufacture.
+Ensure minimum yield strength of 48,000 psi (331,000 kPa) after manufacture.
 Supply base and flange plates of structural steel complying with AASHTO M 183 (ASTM A 36) and cast steel complying with ASTM A 27, Grade 65-35 or better. - f.
 Where a combination street lighting/signal pole is specified in the contract documents, the luminaire arm is to be mounted in the same vertical plane as the signal arm unless otherwise specified.
 Use a single member tapered type arm for the luminaire arm type.
-Equip the pole with a minimum 4 inch by 6 inch handhole and cover located opposite the signal mast arm. - g.
-If allowed by the Engineer, poles and mast arms may be fabricated by welding two sections together, resulting in a smooth joint and factory welded as follows: - 1) Ensure a minimum of 60% penetration for plates 3/8 inch and less in thickness for longitudinal butt welds, except within one foot of a transverse butt-welded joint.
-Ensure a minimum of 80% penetration for plates over 3/8 inch in thickness. - 2) Ensure 100% penetration for longitudinal butt welds on poles and arms within one foot of a transverse butt-welded joint. - 3) Ensure 100% penetration, achieved by back-up ring or bar, for transverse butt welds for connecting. - 4) Examine 100% of transverse butt welds and 100% penetration longitudinal butt welds by ultrasonic inspection according to the requirements of AWS D1.1- 80.AH. - 5) Comply with Structural Welding Code AWS D1-180, as modified by AASHTO 1981 Standard Specifications for Welding of Structural Steel Highway Bridges and by Supplemental Specifications No. 969. - h.
+Equip the pole with a minimum 4 inch (100 mm) by 6 inch (150 mm) handhole and cover located opposite the signal mast arm. - g.
+If allowed by the Engineer, poles and mast arms may be fabricated by welding two sections together, resulting in a smooth joint and factory welded as follows: - Ensure a minimum of 60% penetration for plates 3/8 inch (9.5 mm) and less in thickness for longitudinal butt welds, except within 1 foot (0.3 m) of a transverse butt-welded joint.
+Ensure a minimum of 80% penetration for plates over 3/8 inch (9.5 mm) in thickness. - 2) Ensure 100% penetration for longitudinal butt welds on poles and arms within 1 foot (0.3 m) of a transverse butt-welded joint. - 3) Ensure 100% penetration, achieved by back-up ring or bar, for transverse butt welds for connecting. - 4) Examine 100% of transverse butt welds and 100% penetration longitudinal butt welds by ultrasonic inspection according to the requirements of AWS D1.1-80.AH. - Comply with Structural Welding Code AWS D1-180, as modified by AASHTO 1981 Standard Specifications for Welding of Structural Steel Highway Bridges and by Supplemental Specifications No. 969. - h.
 Provide non-shrink grout (complying with Materials I.M.
 491.13) or a rodent guard (complying with Materials I.M.
 443.01) for placement between the pole base and the foundation.